aditya43/docker-kubernetes/README.md

     * `MicroK8s` is made by `Ubuntu`.
     * `MicroK8s` installs `Kubernetes` right on the OS.
 - **Kubernetes In A Browser**:
+    * Easy to get started.
+    * Downside is it doesn't keep our environments.
+They are not saved.
     * Try [https://labs.play-with-k8s.com](https://labs.play-with-k8s.com)
     * Or try [https://www.katacoda.com/courses/kubernetes/playground](https://www.katacoda.com/courses/kubernetes/playground)